 5. Microsoft – Managing enterprise level-marketing effectively

 When you’re a large enterprise with multiple brands under you, it’s hard to strike the right balance on social media sometimes.
 There are just too many things happening, and finding a neutral tone for all your audience who have different interests and priorities, can be hard.
 But with the flexibility that social networks provide us, it is possible to maintain a different persona for each sub-brand you manage under the business.
 This is best exemplified by what Microsoft is doing on Pinterest, where it caters to multiple audiences within the same network.

 ‘Microsoft Education‘ – an offshoot of the main brand, is a separate entity on Pinterest is focused only on one thing – educating people.
-There’s no trace of brand signalling, overt marketing or product display anywhere.
+There’s no trace of brand signaling, overt marketing or product display anywhere.
 Rather than adjusting their brand content for Pinterest, Microsoft manages multiple Profiles with each dedicated to one of its products or activities, thus making content far more specific to its audience.

 What about all the brand content then?
-All that goes under separately managed Pinterest Profiles – for instance ‘Surface‘, that only focuses on showing-off the line of touchscreen computers—oceans apart from Education, which shares things like STEM study material in different languages, useful tips for coders etc.
+All that goes under separately managed Pinterest Profiles – for instance, ‘Surface‘, that only focuses on showing off the line of touchscreen computers—oceans apart from Education, which shares things like STEM study material in different languages, useful tips for coders, etc.